Salut Mere et Pere! Commet va tu?

 being a missionary so much!
 This week was good.

-A lot less traveling, but a
+A lot less traveling, but a nice relaxing week of focusing

 on missionary work.
 It was great.